Home > Cookies > Small Batch Chocolate Crinkle Cookies

 Can I freeze the cookie dough?

-Chocolate crinkle cookies arranged on a table.
+Small batch of chocolate crinkle cookies scattered on a table.

 4.80 from 10 reviews

-These Chocolate Crinkle Cookies are chewy, fudgy, and filled with double chocolate.
+These Small Batch Chocolate Crinkle Cookies are chewy, fudgy, and filled with double chocolate.
 Along with the molasses crinkle cookies, these cookies are a must for your Christmas baking and to include in a festive cookie swap!
 The small batch recipe yields 8 perfectly sized cookies with a double roll in powdered sugar.

 Prep10 minutes